Manifest Artist Residency Award 2024/25

-- Greatly increase the likelihood of future success for the resident artist.
+- Greatly increase the likelihood of future success for the resident artist or scholar.

 - Offer the opportunity to develop drawing or other art-making skills relative to the consistent availability of life drawing models and a darkroom facility, or to explore how life-drawing can relate to other art-making activities.
 (Applicants are NOT required to be figurative artists nor photographers.)

 - Create a supportive environment for development as a teaching artist.

-- Place the artist in a vital and growing arts community in Cincinnati, with a location ideal for meeting with and learning from other artists and arts organizations in the city.
+- Place the artist in a vital and growing arts community in Cincinnati, with locations ideal for meeting with and learning from other artists and arts organizations in the city.

 - Expand how Manifest's programming impacts individual artists, our community, and artmaking in society.

-- Establish a broad view into contemporary art by providing the public with insights into both art production (exhibits) and processes (studio) under one roof, as well as participating in Manifest's own exhibition processes.
+- Establish a broad view into contemporary art by providing the public with insights into both art production (exhibits) and processes (studio) under one organizational umbrella, as well as supporting Manifest's own exhibition processes.

 Basic conditions for the program:*

-The Artist in Residence must remain in good standing, fully using the space and resources provided, and participating in the public and programming components of the Award in order to remain in the program for the full duration.
-Presently the MAR is strictly a one-year program, without the option for shorter durations.
-Accepting the award constitutes a commitment to the full year.
-Manifest believes that a full-year immersion in the process, culture, and energy of the MAR is required in order for the program to make its intended positive impact on the artistic career path of each resident artist. (* Revised to 10 months minimum due to COVID-19 rescheduling.)
+The Artist in Residence/Scholar in Residence must remain in good standing, fully using the spaces and resources provided, and participating in the public and programming components of the Award in order to remain in the program for the full duration.
+Presently the MAR and SIR are strictly a one-year program*, without the option for shorter durations.
+Accepting the award constitutes a commitment to the full year*.
+Manifest believes that a full-year immersion in the process, culture, and energy of the MAR/SIR is required in order for the programs to make their intended positive impact on the artistic career path of each resident artist. (* Revised to 10 months minimum due to COVID-19 rescheduling.)

-Manifest reserves the right to document the studio and works made during the residency, and to use images in program and organizational promotional material, including websites and publications.
+Manifest reserves the right to document the studio and works made during the residency, and to use images in program and organizational promotional material, including websites and publications, at any time.